Iwasawa Decomposition for Lie Superalgebras: Involutions and the Iwasawa Decomposition

 For the last statement, if $\ol{\alpha}=\ol{\beta}$, then $\alpha-\theta\alpha=\beta-\theta\beta$, so there exists $\gamma_\alpha,\gamma_\beta$ in the span of fixed simple roots such that

 By linear independence of our base, we must have that $\{\alpha,\alpha'\}=\{\beta,\beta'\}$, so we are done. \end{proof} Using the above result, we may construct a Satake diagram from $(\g,\k)$ as follows: choosing an Iwasawa positive system, we get a Dynkin-Kac diagram for $\g$.
-Now draw an arrow between two distinct simple roots if they are related by the involution constructed in \cref{diagram_auto}.
+Now draw an arrow between two distinct simple roots if they are related by the involution constructed in Lemma \ref{diagram_auto}.
 Finally, draw a solid black line over a node if the corresponding simple root $\alpha$ is fixed by $\theta$.
 Classically one would color the node black, but unfortunately Dynkin-Kac diagrams may already have black nodes as they represent non-isotropic odd simple roots.
-Neither option feels particularly pleasing to this author, however.

 We call the result a Satake diagram for the corresponding supersymmetric pair.
-Note that it is not unique-- \cref{Iwasawa_systems} shows that it is determined exactly up to choices of positive systems for $\ol{R}$ and $S$ (see \cref{res_root_sys} for more on the structure of $\ol{R}$).
+Note that it is not unique-- Proposition \ref{Iwasawa_systems} shows that it is determined exactly up to choices of positive systems for $\ol{R}$ and $S$ (see Section 6 for more on the structure of $\ol{R}$).
 Others have given examples of such diagrams, such as in \cite{pati1998satake}.
 In that paper nodes are drawn black if the corresponding simple root is fixed by $\theta$.
-The author has drawn all possibilities elsewhere but did not see the use in listing them here.

-Before we state the proposition, we define a positive system of $S$ to be a choice of positive and negative roots in $S$ arising from a group homomorphism $\psi:\Z S\to\R$ such that $\psi(\gamma)\neq0$ for all $\gamma\in S$, as in \cref{pos_sys_def} (recall $S$ might not be a GRRS). \begin{prop} There is a natural bijection between Iwasawa positive systems and choices of positive systems for $\ol{R}$ and $S$. \end{prop} \begin{proof} The simple roots of any positive root system form a $\Z$-basis of $Q$.
-Thus by \cref{cent_gen_simple_roots} we have that $\Z S$ splits off from $Q$, so we can write $Q=\Z S\oplus Q'$.
+Before we state the proposition, we define a positive system of $S$ to be a choice of positive and negative roots in $S$ arising from a group homomorphism $\psi:\Z S\to\R$ such that $\psi(\gamma)\neq0$ for all $\gamma\in S$, as in Definition \ref{pos_sys_def} (recall $S$ might not be a GRRS). \begin{Proposition} There is a natural bijection between Iwasawa positive systems and choices of positive systems for $\ol{R}$ and $S$. \end{Proposition} \begin{proof} The simple roots of any positive root system form a $\Z$-basis of $Q:=\Z R$, the root lattice.
+Thus by Lemma \ref{cent_gen_simple_roots} we have that $\Z S$ splits off from $Q$, so we can write $Q=\Z S\oplus Q'$.
 Write $\pi:Q\to\Z\ol{R}$ for the canonical projection, and observe that $\Z S\sub\ker\pi$.
 Therefore the restricted map $Q'\to\Z\ol{R}$ is surjective, so we may split it and write $Q'=\Z\ol{R}\oplus Q''$, so that $Q'=\Z S\oplus\Z\ol{R}\oplus Q''$.